OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 There are a few generic remediation steps one can always take:

 1. Make sure that sensitive data after serialization/persistance has been encrypted and HMACed/signed.
+Evaluate the signature before you coninue or the HMAC before you use the data.
 See the crypto chapter for more details.
 2. Make sure that keys used for step 1 cannot be extracted easily.
+Instead, the user and/or application instance should be propperly authenticated/authorized to obtain the keys to use the data.
 See the storage data chapter for more details.
-3. Make sure that you only use `Serializable` in case a class remains stable.
+3. Make sure that the data within the de-serialized Object is carefully validated before you can actively use it (e.g. no exploit of business/application logic).

-4. Dont use reflection based persistence (e.g. do not use reflection based serializable, JSON based libraries or ORM libraries) in case of high risk applications.
+In case of a high-risk application with a focus on availability, we would recommend to only use `Serializable` when the Classes that are serialized are stable.
+Second, we would recommend to rather not use reflection based persistence unless the reflection method strings are propperly encrypted and other forms of logic exploiting have been implemented.
+See the anti-reverse-engineering chapter for more details.

 #### References